 Lieutenant Colonel (Retired)

-Founding partner and President of PHI Management Solutions Inc. PHI Management Solutions is a multi-faceted company working in the areas of emergency management, logistics and supply, and working with other start-up companies to grow their businesses.
+Founding partner and President of PHI Management Solutions Inc. PHI Management Solutions is a multi-faceted company working in the areas of operational deployment, security, emergency management, logistics and supply, plus extensive experience working in the developing world most notably, Central Asia, Africa, and Central America.
 As the president of PHI he is working to develop sustainable energy solutions to provide clean energy and emergency power to facilities that require it.
 Huber graduated college with a Baccalaureate Degree from Franklin Pierce College in 1992 and Masters in Business Administration Degree from Touro University International (now Trident University) in 2002.
 In addition, Huber has earned an Associates Degree from Vincennes University, and has graduate from numerous military schools to include the U.S. Army Command and General Staff College.
 Huber entered military service in 1983 and was commissioned in 1986 as a Second Lieutenant.
 Huber served in a variety of staff and command assignments.
 His assignments include combat command in Afghanistan in addition to numerous command and staff assignments.
 Huber has served as an incident commander for numerous disaster responses including the New Hampshire National Guard Hurricane Katrina response, The 2005 Mother’s Day Floods in SW New Hampshire, the 2006 Mother’s Day Floods in New Hampshire, The New Hampshire National Guard Response to the 2008 New England Ice Storm, the 2009 Anthrax incident in Durham, NH and more.
 He also served as one of the military commanders responding to the KAMAIR airline crash in February 2005 claiming 110 souls.